Sights in Pallas-Yllästunturi National Park

 Puolitaipale Forest Ranger Estate

-The old Puolitaipale forest ranger estate is situated west of the fells at the halfway point of the old postal trail running between Muonio and Hetta.
+The old Puolitaival forest ranger estate is situated west of the fells at the halfway point of the old postal trail running between Muonio and Hetta.
 Old trails lead there from the directions of Yli-Muonio and Kerässieppi.
 Today the network of forest roads leads towards the National Park from the west, and Puolitaipale lies 3 km from the closest forest road.
 It is a 20-km-drive along a narrow forest road to get to this starting point.
 There is also an open wilderness hut.

 Tappuri Open Wilderness Hut